Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Feature importance

+It is worthwhile to examine which input features drive the predictions to gain insight into the physics that MIG is learning from.
+As explained in \autoref{sec:properties}, we compute the correlation matrix using the publicly available Pandas library and identify features with a correlation coefficient exceeding 0.9.
+Among the correlated feature pairs, we remove the lower-ranked feature based on the Random Forest rankings, retaining only the most relevant and independent features.
+We do this first for the classifier layer, then for the regressor layer of each feature.
+Because MIG predicts quite a few galaxy properties, it is impractical to show all feature-importance plots in this paper.
+Hence, we discuss the feature importance for the classifier layer and the regressor layer for sSFR predictions.

+The first step of feature selection for the MIG classifier at $z=0$ for central galaxies starts with building a correlation matrix among all the features.
+Here, we filter out features with an absolute correlation above 0.9.
+Then, we train a Random Forest classifier and get feature importance for each halo property.
+By keeping the high-importance feature from the correlated feature list, we end up with the top-left panel of \autoref{fig:feature_importance}.

-It is interesting to examine which input features are driving the predictions, in order to gain some insights into the physics that the ML is learning.
-To determine the feature importance for our input features at $z=0$, we use the Random Forest algorithm available in the {\sc Scikit-Learn} library.
-Unfortunately, feature importance is only available using this ML method, so we cannot examine it for our full pipeline, but nonetheless it may yield some interesting insights.
-To provide a clear visual representation, \autoref{fig:feature importance} selectively presents the feature importance only for the sSFR predictions.
+To determine feature importance for our input features at $z=0$, we use the Random Forest algorithm available in the {\sc Scikit-Learn} library.
+Unfortunately, feature importance is only available using this ML method, so we cannot examine it for our entire pipeline; nonetheless, it may offer interesting insights.
+To provide a clear visual representation, \autoref{fig:feature_importance} selectively presents the feature importance only for the sSFR predictions.

-In the analysis of central galaxies, velocity dispersion emerges as the most significant feature for both classifier and regressor models.
-This aligns with previous findings, where velocity dispersion was shown to strongly correlate with sSFR, suggesting a deep interconnection between the kinematics of a galaxy and its star-forming activity~\citep{pelliccia2020effects,yu2019drives}.
-Next in the line are the radius measurements at various multiples of the critical density.
-These radii measurements are tied to the galaxy's spatial and mass distribution, affecting its gravitational potential and star formation rates.
+Analyzing central galaxies and satellite galaxies shows that halo–subhalo connecting properties are the most significant features for the classifier model.
+Next in line are the radius measurements at various multiples of the density.
+These radii measurements tie into the galaxy’s spatial and mass distribution, affecting its gravitational potential and star formation rates.

-For satellite galaxies, features such as dark matter mass within a 30 kpc radius, velocity relative to the host halo, and distance from the halo center turned out to be quite important.
-Features like these could be directly linked to processes such as ram-pressure stripping, tidal interactions, and halo-related quenching mechanisms ~\citep{yoon2017history,Smith_2016}.